Skip to main content

 You will be asked to pay an upfront deposit, expressed as a percentage of the notional amount that you have dealt, in order to secure iBanFirst against any future financial loss we may incur as a result of entering into a transaction with you.

-The initial deposit parameters may vary depending on the maturity of the forward contract, the currency pair and your specific setup.
+The initial deposit parameters may vary depending on the maturity of the forward contract, the currency pair, and your specific setup.
 These parameters are detailed on your Collateral account screen.

 Initial deposit parameters can be reevaluated at iBanFirst’s sole discretion depending on market conditions.